abijithpandath/Projects/Road Traffic Accident/readme.md

-## Project Description: Road Traffic Accidents Analysis Using Machine Learning Algorithms
+##  Road Traffic Accidents Analysis Using Machine Learning Algorithms

 ### ⭐ Situation
 The project aimed to address the increasing number of road traffic accidents by utilizing machine learning to analyze and predict accident occurrences.
 The goal was to develop a predictive model that could provide actionable insights for traffic management and accident prevention.